+Try to do this a few weeks ahead of sowing anything directly in the ground.
 A garden's resilience is often pushed to the limits during the colder months, with extended periods of wet weather and low temperatures.
-Following these tough winter conditions, you will need to give your garden some extra TLC, in order to restore the depleted grass, plants and soil in time for spring.
+Following these tough winter conditions, you will need to give your garden soil especially some extra TLC in order to restore garden beds back to health in time for any planting.

 1. Tidy the garden

-It's important to make time for some general garden jobs – get the fundamentals into a good state, and you can spend more time focusing on your plants later on.
+Starting with a blank(ish) slate makes it so much easier to tackle other spring gardening jobs.
+It's important to get the fundamentals into a good state, then you can spend more time focusing on your plants, garden borders and more later on, and getting it right!

-Remove leaves and debris from your lawn, taking note of areas that need reseeding.
+Remove leaves and debris from your lawn using your best leaf blower if you have one, taking note of areas that need reseeding.
 Cut down foliage from perennials and compost it.
 Divide clumped perennials for later replanting or sharing with friends.

-After months of languishing in the garden shed, your gardening tools will likely need some TLC.
+After months of languishing in the garden shed, even the best gardening tools will need some TLC.
 Shears and hand pruners may be ingrained with dirt that could infect newly pruned plants.

 Almost all tools are easier to work with when cleaned and sharpened, so hone spades, trowels and hoes with a file and apply lubricating oil.

-Also take time to thin dead foliage now before new growth begins and thinning becomes too difficult.
+Also take time to thin dead foliage now before new growth begins and thinning becomes too difficult and always use the best secateurs you can.

 Slugs, snails, aphids and larvae may have been sheltering in the crowns or flip sides of your plants for the winter.
 Go after these hibernating pests before putting in new plants.